AshwinAashu/ToDo-app-react/Readme.md

 them or mark them completed.
 The app allows you to view completed and incomplete tasks by filtering out the tasks.

+Fa icons used will not word unless fontawesome CDN is included
 <h2> Some highlights </h2>
 <ul>
   <li> Used useState and useEffect for state management and filtered rendering </li>